USQ Sydney Policies and Procedures

 - To comply with the guidelines issued by Department of Home Affairs.

-- To provide adequate support services to students prior to arrival, on arrival and during their study at USQ Sydney.
+- To provide adequate support services to students prior to arrival, on arrival and during their study at UniSQ Sydney.

 - To ensure student personal information is filed and maintained appropriately.

 - To protect international students whilst studying in Australia